openvax/vaxrank/README.md

 ## Paper & Citation

-There is a brief preprint on biorxiv called [Vaxrank: A Computational Tool For Designing Personalized Cancer Vaccines](https://www.biorxiv.org/content/early/2017/05/27/142919) which can be cited as:
+There is a Vaxrank paper on biorxiv called [Vaxrank: A Computational Tool For Designing Personalized Cancer Vaccines](https://www.biorxiv.org/content/early/2017/05/27/142919) which can be cited as:

     @article {Rubinsteyn142919,
         author = {Rubinsteyn, Alex and Hodes, Isaac and Kodysh, Julia and Hammerbacher, Jeffrey},